martin-olivier/vangelis/README.md

 [END]
 ```

-Then execute `IO_Tester` with files that contains the tests as arguments.
+Then execute `IO_Tester` with files that contains the tests as arguments:
 ![example_details](https://github.com/tocola/IO-TESTER/blob/main/.github/example_details.png?raw=true)
-You can add `--diff` to display the difference between the real, and the expected output in Visual Studio Code when a test fails.
+You can add `--diff` to display the difference between the real, and the expected output in Visual Studio Code when a test fails:
 ![example_diff](https://github.com/tocola/IO-TESTER/blob/main/.github/example_diff.png?raw=true)

 You can add the number of maximum failed tests to display after `--details` or `--diff`.
-You can also run multiple test files at once :
+You can also run multiple test files at once:
 ```
 IO_Tester test1.io test2.io test3.io --diff 1
 ```

 ## 💬 Test Parameters
-You can change the value of a parameter for the next test :
+You can change the value of a parameter for the next test:
 ```
 @stdout  <bool>  (default: true)
 @stderr  <bool>  (default: true)
 @return  <int>   (default: 0)
 @timeout <float> (default: 3.0)
 ```
-You can also change the default value of a parameter :
+You can also change the default value of a parameter:
 ```
 @default parameter value
 ```

 ## 💡 Build Tips
-If you want to uninstall IO Tester :
+If you want to uninstall IO Tester:
 `make uninstall`

-If you just want to get the binary without installing :
+If you just want to get the binary without installing:
 `make`

-If you want to remove all objects files :
+If you want to remove all objects files:
 `make clean`

-If you want to remove all objects files and the binary :
+If you want to remove all objects files and the binary:
 `make fclean`

 ## 👤 Contributors